lummm/pyez/README.md

-This provides the API for a worker in the 'ez_arch' framework.
+This is a worker API for EZ Arch in Python.
-It's available on pypi as 'ez_arch_worker'.
+It's available on pypi as 'ezpy'.

-'ez_arch' is a simple framework for defining services over ZMQ.
-See [ez_arch](https://github.com/tengelisconsulting/ez_arch) for more information.
+See [EZ Arch](https://github.com/tengelisconsulting/ez_arch) for more information about the framework.